lbt05/i-jetty/README.md

  + i-jetty
     + i-jetty-server      : adaptation of Jetty to Android
     + i-jetty-ui          : Android app bundle for Jetty
+    + i-jetty-gradle      : adaptation of Jetty to Android with gradle

  + console
     + webapp              : webapp for controlling phone remotely